Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/git-github_notes/markdown/intro.md

 ### Branches

 Upon creation of a repostitory github creates one default branch called master.
-Master is the branch that your stable finished project files are held on.
+Master is the branch that your stable code/files is stored in, which all other branches are derived from.
 When developing a new feature or adding files to the project repository they are added on a new branch.

 ###### Lets Create a New Branch in the Sandbox Repository:
 > 1. First click the dropdown menu that says "Branch: master"